-Our lead product ThermoDox® is being evaluated in a Phase III clinical trial for primary liver cancer (the OPTIMA study) which was initiated in the first half of 2014 and a Phase II clinical trial for recurrent chest wall breast cancer (the DIGNITY Study).
+Our lead product ThermoDox® is being evaluated in a Phase III clinical trial for primary liver cancer (the OPTIMA study) which was initiated in the first half of 2014 and a Phase II clinical trial for recurrent chest wall breast cancer (the DIGNITY Studies).
 ThermoDox® is a liposomal encapsulation of doxorubicin, an approved and frequently used oncology drug for the treatment of a wide range of cancers.
 Localized heat at mild hyperthermia temperatures (greater than 39.5° Celsius) releases the encapsulated doxorubicin from the liposome enabling high concentrations of doxorubicin to be deposited preferentially in and around the targeted tumor.

 The HEAT Study.
 On January 31, 2013, we announced that ThermoDox® in combination with radio frequency ablation (RFA) did not meet the primary endpoint of Progression Free Survival (PFS) for the 701 patient clinical trial in patients with hepatocellular carcinoma (HCC), also known as primary liver cancer (the HEAT Study).
 Specifically, we determined, after conferring with the HEAT Study independent Data Monitoring Committee (iDMC), that the HEAT study did not meet the goal of demonstrating persuasive evidence of clinical effectiveness that could form the basis for regulatory approval.
 In the trial, ThermoDox® was well-tolerated with no unexpected serious adverse events.
 Following the announcement of the HEAT Study results, we continue to follow patients for overall survival (OS), the secondary endpoint of the HEAT Study, on a quarterly basis.
 We have conducted a comprehensive analysis of the data from the HEAT Study to assess the future strategic value of ThermoDox®.
 As part of this analysis, we also evaluated our product pipeline and research and development priorities.
-In April 2013, we announced the deferral of expenses associated with the Company's Phase II study of ThermoDox® in combination with RFA for the treatment of colorectal liver metastases (the ABLATE Study) until such time as the Company finalizes its plans for the continuation of its development program with ThermoDox® in HCC.
+In April 2013, we announced the deferral of expenses associated with the Company's Phase II study of ThermoDox® in combination with RFA for the treatment of colorectal liver metastases.

 The data from the HEAT Study post-hoc analysis suggest that ThermoDox® may substantially improve overall survival, when compared to the control group, in patients if their lesions undergo a 45 minute RFA procedure standardized for a lesion greater than 3 cm in diameter.
 Data from seven OS sweeps have been conducted since the top line PFS data from the HEAT Study were announced in January 2013, with each data set showing clinical benefit with progressive improvement in statistical significance.
-The most recent post-hoc OS analysis data from the HEAT Study (as of January 15, 2015) announced in February 2015 demonstrated that in a large, well bounded, subgroup of patients (n=285, 41% of the study patients), the combination of ThermoDox® and standardized RFA provided a 59% improvement in OS compared to optimized RFA alone.
-The Hazard Ratio at this latest quarterly OS analysis is 0.628 (95% CI 0.420 - 0.939) with a p-value of 0.02.
-These data continue to strongly suggest that ThermoDox® may significantly improve overall survival compared to a RFA control in patients whose lesions undergo optimized RFA treatment for 45 minutes or more.
-These findings apply to patients with single HCC lesions (64.4% of the HEAT Study population) from both size cohorts of the HEAT Study (3-5 cm and 5-7 cm) and represent a subgroup of 285 patients.
-Median overall survival for the subgroup has not yet been reached.
-We may choose to end this analysis of overall survival once the median is reached for both arms of the study.
+The most recent post-hoc OS analysis data from the HEAT Study as of July 15, 2015 (announced on August 6, 2015) demonstrated that in a large, well bounded, subgroup of patients (n=285, 41% of the study patients), the combination of ThermoDox® and optimized RFA provided a 58% improvement in OS compared to optimized RFA alone.
+The Hazard Ratio at this latest quarterly OS analysis is 0.63 (95% CI 0.43 - 0.93) with a p-value of 0.0198.
+Median overall survival for the ThermoDox® group has been reached which translates into a 25.4 month (2.1 year) survival benefit over the optimized RFA only group (79 months for the ThermoDox® plus optimized RFA group versus 53.6 months for the optimized RFA only group).
+These data continue to support the protocol for the Phase III OPTIMA Study, which is evaluating ThermoDox® in combination with optimized RFA, which will be standardized to a minimum of 45 minutes across all investigators and clinical sites for treating lesions 3 to 7 centimeters, versus standardized RFA alone.
+The study is expected to enroll up to 550 patients globally in up to 75 clinical sites in the United States, Europe, China and Asia Pacific.